huggingface/text-generation-inference/docs/source/messages_api.md

 # Messages API

-_Messages API is compatible to OpenAI Chat Completion API_

-Text Generation Inference (TGI) now supports the Message API which is fully compatible with the OpenAI Chat Completion API.
-This means you can use OpenAI's client libraries to interact with TGI's Messages API.
+Text Generation Inference (TGI) now supports the Messages API, which is fully compatible with the OpenAI Chat Completion API.
+This feature is available starting from version 1.4.0.
+You can use OpenAI's client libraries or third-party libraries expecting OpenAI schema to interact with TGI's Messages API.
 Below are some examples of how to utilize this compatibility.

+> **Note:** The Messages API is supported from TGI version 1.4.0 and above.
+Ensure you are using a compatible version to access this feature.

 ## Making a Request